thomasvt/Box2DNet/README.md

 You may do whatever you like with the code in this repo.
 Don't forget to respect the [Box2d v3.x](https://github.com/erincatto/box2d) license, though!

-# Manual

-Box2DNet has no abstraction layer: you work directly with functions and types mapped from the original C definitions with the same names.
-You can therefore use the original [Box2d manual](https://box2d.org/documentation/) 'as is' for all your functional needs.

-## How to include Box2DNet in your game?
+# How to include Box2DNet in your game?

 There's no nuget package.
 Just clone the repo next to your game folder and include the ```box2dnet.csproj``` into your game solution.